livechat/chat-window-ios/README.md

 ### Manual Installation

-You can integrate LiveChat into your project manually without using a dependency manager.
+You can integrate iOS chat widget into your project manually without using a dependency manager.

 #### Swift